fluxcd/image-automation-controller/docs/spec/v1beta1/imageupdateautomations.md

 Note that without force push in push branches, if the target branch is stale, the controller may not be able to conclude the operation and will consistently fail until the branch is either deleted or refreshed.

+If both `.push.refspec` and `.push.branch` are specified, then the reconciler will perform two push operations, one to the specified branch and another using the specified refspec.
+This is particularly useful for working with Gerrit servers.
+For more information about this, please refer to the [Gerrit](#Gerrit) section.

+**Note:** If both `.push.refspec` and `.push.branch` are essentially equal to each other (for e.g.: `.push.refspec: refs/heads/main:refs/heads/main` and `.push.branch: main`), then the reconciler might fail to perform the second push operation and error out with an `already up-to-date` error.

 In the following snippet, updates will be pushed as commits to the branch `auto`, and when that branch does not exist at the origin, it will be created locally starting from the branch `main`, and